vezeli/cit/README.md

 ``$ python cit.py transactions buy --in skatteverket-example-1.json --year 2021``

-* To aggregate the transaction data and summarize trade statistics for the year 2022, use the `summary` subcommand:
+* To summarize and calculate trade statistics for the year 2022, use the `calculate` subcommand:

-``$ python cit.py summary --in skatteverket-example-1.json --year 2022``
+``$ python cit.py calculate summary --in skatteverket-example-1.json --year 2022``

-* When making a sell transaction, you can calculate the profit and loss (P&L) using the `report` subcommand with the `pnl` positional argument:
+* When making a sell transaction, you can calculate the profit and loss (P&L) using the `calculate` subcommand with the `profit-and-loss` positional
+  argument:

-``$ python cit.py report pnl --in skatteverket-example-1.json --year 2022``
+``$ python cit.py calculate profit-and-loss --in skatteverket-example-1.json --year 2022``

-* For calculating the tax liability from the P&L, use the `report` subcommand with the `taxes` positional argument in domestic currency:
+* For calculating the tax liability from the P&L, use the `calculate` subcommand with the `tax-liability` positional argument in domestic currency:

-``$ python cit.py report taxes --in skatteverket-example-1.json --year 2022 --ccy``
+``$ python cit.py calculate tax-liability --in skatteverket-example-1.json --year 2022 --domestic-ccy``

+* Skatteverket considers buying and selling of asset-denominated currency (e.g., USD) as separate trades.
+To construct a list of FX transaction from the input data, use the `forex-transactions`:

+``$ python cit.py forex-transactions --in skatteverket-example-1.json``

-Additionally, you can use the `--ccy` optional flag to control the currency in which CIT provides results.
-However, for the current examples, this flag is not relevant because the market prices are provided in the same currency in which the tax is declared.
+Typically, you can use the `--domestic-ccy` optional flag to control the currency in which CIT provides results (asset-denominated or domestic).
+However, in the current examples, this flag is not relevant because the market prices are denominated in the domestic currency.

-To make the commands less verbose use subcommand aliases `ls`, `agg` and `get`.

-Finally, it is recommend to go through examples step by step and compare CIT's outputs with the calculations from Skatteverket.
+It is recommend to go through examples step by step and compare CIT's outputs with the calculations from Skatteverket.
 This will greatly improve your understanding of how CIT operates behind the scenes and how you can efficiently utilize it.